 If possible, please do exercise from home; for those who are not able to get out, have a look at our 'At Home in Bowland' online resources or re-visit some of our online Festival Bowland events which have taken place during 2020.

-If you are making a special journey into the Forest of Bowland, please carefully consider your own wellbeing and that of the AONB's small communities: home to many vulnerable people and a working environment for farmers and land managers.
+If you are making a special journey into the Forest of Bowland, please carefully consider your own wellbeing and that of the National Landscape's small communities: home to many vulnerable people and a working environment for farmers and land managers.
 Please consider the following:

 - Know the Countryside Code.
 Plan ahead, take a map and exercise within your limitations to keep pressure off local resources